Category Archives: Healthy Home

 Why Our Homes Are Polluted

-Many of the products we use to furnish our homes, schools and workplaces including carpet, fabric, wall coverings, furniture and paints contain highly toxic chemicals.
+Many of the products that furnish our homes, schools and workplaces including carpet, fabric, wall coverings, furniture and paints contain highly toxic chemicals.
 These toxins are released into the air, creating indoor air pollution.

-In 2009 the US Environmental Protection Agency stated that “The air within our homes can be seriously more polluted than the outdoor air in even the largest and most industrialized cities”.
+In 2009 the US Environmental Protection Agency stated, “The air within our homes can be seriously more polluted than the outdoor air in even the largest and most industrialized cities”.

 Many newer homes are designed to intentionally ‘seal in’ the air.
 This is done to better regulate the internal environment and reduce the use of carbon fuels for heating and cooling.